Protocol 12 to the European Convention on Human Rights: Core provisions

 Article 1 – General prohibition of discrimination.
 1 The enjoyment of any right set forth by law shall be secured without discrimination on any ground such as sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status.
 2 No one shall be discriminated against by any public authority on any ground such as those mentioned in paragraph 1.

 Unlike Article 14 of the Convention itself, the prohibition of discrimination in Protocol 12 is not limited to enjoying only those rights provided by the Convention.
+The additional scope of the Protocol covers four categories of cases: